wanchain/wanchain-cross-sdk/README.md

 ```
 The tasks will be automatically scheduled, once it is successfully completed, the "redeem" event will be emitted, if it fails, the "error" event will be emitted.

-You can call bridge.cancelTask(task.id) at an appropriate time to cancel the task, it only changes the task state, but does not stop the task.
+You can call bridge.cancelTask(task.id) at an appropriate time to cancel the task, it only changes the task status, but does not stop the task.

-A cross-chain task can be in the following states:
+A cross-chain task can be in the following statuses:
 <li>Performing: Start running task
 <li>Converting: Lock transaction has been sent
 <li>Succeeded:  Redeem transaction has been sent and the task has been successfully completed